back to the MAIN INDEX

 Listen to this story.
 During last summer, one day

-I was working at the monastery in Genzano 1 ,
+I was working at the monastery in Genzano, 1

-When I heard upstairs the sacristan
+when I heard upstairs the sexton

-Swearing like a trooper.
+swearing like a trooper.

 Because while the people had gathered

-To sing the novena 2 for St.Cassian,
+to sing the novena 2 for St.Cassian,

-The sacristan, looking for the friars high and low,
+the sacristan, looking for the friars high and low,

-Could not find any of them in their rooms.
+could not find any of them in their rooms.

 Night was approaching, and a whispering

-Already came from the crowded church,
+already came from the crowded church,

-So listen what Father Gregory did.
+so listen what Father Gregory did.

 He ran to sound the dinner bell

-And as soon as the refectory was full
+and as soon as the refectory was full

-Said: "Lousy friars, hurry up to the novena!"
+he said: "Lousy friars, hurry up to the novena!"

 Terni, November 8th 1832